EthanThatOneKid/x86-sum-array/README.md

 # `x86-sum-array` 👨‍💻

-> An x86 assembly program that sums a list of numbers.
+> An x86 assembly program that sums a list of numbers at high speeds.

 ## License 🔑